-Users: Search for them by user name.
-Please note that case-insensitivity and substring search are not supported for user names
+Users: Search for them by username.
+Case-insensitivity and substring search are not supported for usernames.

 Other items, as new versions of Cisco DNA Center are released.

-To start a global Search, click the icon in the upper-right corner of any Cisco DNA Center page.
+To start a global Search, click the icon in the top-right corner of any Cisco DNA Center page.

 item you are looking for.

-You can enter all or part of the target item's name, address, serial number, or other identifying information in the search
+You can enter all or part of the target item's name, address, serial number, or other identifying information.
+The Search

-and summary information for that item appears in the summary panel to the right.
+and summary information for that item appears in the summary panel on the right.

-You can scroll the list as needed, and click on any of the suggested search targets to see information for that item in the
+You can scroll the list as needed, and click any of the suggested search targets to see information for that item in the summary

-summary panel.
+panel.
 If there are more than five items in a category, click View All next to the category name in the list.
-When you want to return to the categorized list from the complete list of search
+To return to the categorized list from the complete list of search targets, click

-As you add more characters to the search string, global search will automatically narrow the displayed list of categories
+As you add more characters to the search string, global Search automatically narrows the displayed list of categories and

 The summary panel includes links to more information.
-The link will vary as appropriate for each category and item.
-For example:
+The link varies as appropriate for each category and item.
+For example,

-With Activities, the summary panel shows you links to menu items and workflows elsewhere in the Cisco DNA Center system.
+with Activities, the summary panel displays links to menu items and workflows elsewhere in the Cisco DNA Center system.
 For Applications, there is the Application 360 view.
-You will see links to Client 360 and Topology views for Hosts/Endpoints, and links to Device 360 and Topology views for Network Devices.
-Click on the link to see the appropriate menu item, workflow, or detail view.
+You will see links to Client 360 and Topology views for hosts and endpoints, and links to Device 360 and Topology views for network devices.
+Click the link to see the appropriate menu item, workflow, or detail view.

-When you are finished, click to close the global search window.
+When you are finished, click to close the window.

-Global search can display a maximum of 500 results at one time.
+Global search can display a maximum of 500 results at a time.

 Where to Start